tekutekulife/sdk_unity_plugin/README.md

 ### Android

 Strings are specified in xml files, one for each Locale.
 Each locale is a separate `[Locale]` folder.
-On Android, these files must be edited before you create the plugin with `./gradlew build`
+On Android, these files must be edited before the plugin is built.
+See [Rebuilding the Android plugin](#rebuilding-the-android-plugin).

 `/Assets/Plugins/Android/zendesk-lib/res/values-[Locale]/strings.xml`